 Medicines for the heart.
 In some cases, drugs such as digoxin (Lanoxin) or calcium channel blockers can cause gynecomastia.

-Medications used to eliminate the contents of the stomach.
+Medications are used to eliminate the contents of the stomach.
 Metoclopramide (Reglan ) may cause gynecomastia as a side effect.

 Medications for ulcers.
 Some medicines that you buy over the counter for ulcers can lead to gynecomastia, such as cimetidine (Tagamet).
 Antibiotics may also result in gynecomastia.
 Additionally, some cancer treatments and tricyclic antidepressants may have these effects.